-Rather than operating in a bubble confined to older people’s housing, Retirement Communities can gain many insights from student accommodation.
+Rather than operating in a bubble confined to older people’s housing, Integrated Retirement Communities can gain many insights from student accommodation.
 Glide spoke about how the student living experience has gone from functional, bleak and remote blocks twenty years ago to exciting, imaginative and high-tech today.

 One thing student living has benefited from in recent years is the use of high-quality technology as the backbone of good services, benefiting everything from broadband and wi-fi to gym and laundry services to lighting and climate control.
 The result is greater efficiency, reduced energy consumption and an enhanced resident experience.
 ARCO Members discussed the seamless tech-experience expected by older people today.